akaase/hw-10-file-io/README.md

 You can check out the [`csv` docs](https://docs.python.org/3/library/csv.html) for examples of how this module works.

-We'll be using the [`DictWriter` method](https://docs.python.org/3/library/csv.html#csv.DictWriter), which maps a dictionary to output rows.
+We'll be using [`DictWriter`](https://docs.python.org/3/library/csv.html#csv.DictWriter), which can output dictionaries to rows in a CSV file.

 ## `DictWriter` Example